pairshaped/curlingio-docs/docs/for-curlers/curler-profiles.md

 If you've never registered with Curling I/O before then you'll most likely be asked to create a new curler profile.
 Once you've created a curler profile it will be available for all future registrations (no need to keep keying in the same information).

-Just follow the instrctions and fill in the required information to continue.
+Just follow the instructions and fill in the required information to continue.

 After creating your profile you may be asked to accept one or more waivers specific to your club before you can continue.